Lumiere (festival): London

-In January 2016 the festival was brought to London for the first time, with light installations sited around Piccadilly, Grosvenor Square, and King's Cross.
+In January 2016, the festival was brought to London for the first time, with light installations sited around Piccadilly, Grosvenor Square, and King's Cross.
 The front of Westminster Abbey was illuminated with coloured light projected onto statues by artist Patrice Warrener.
-3 m neon letters from the top of the Centre Point building were temporarily set up in Trafalgar Square and in Leicester Square a 'Garden of Light' was created by French artists TILT, centred around the statue of William Shakespeare.
+3 m neon letters from the top of the Centre Point building were temporarily set up in Trafalgar Square, and in Leicester Square a 'Garden of Light' was created by French artists TILT, centred around the statue of William Shakespeare.

-On the Saturday, some installations had to be temporarily switched off and King's Cross station was evacuated due to overcrowding caused by the festival.
+On Saturday, some installations had to be temporarily switched off and King's Cross station was evacuated due to overcrowding caused by the festival.

 In January 2018, the festival returned for its second London edition.
 For four days, over 50 works of art were on public display in King's Cross, Fitzrovia, Mayfair, West End, Westminster, Victoria, South Bank, and Waterloo.